sighingnow/jekyll-gitbook/_pages/Agent.md

 > In this section, you will will interact as an agent and test an Incoming call.
 Review the video of the lab section above to understand the different call handling options.
 {: .block-tip }

+> If you're using the **shared lab tenant**, we propose to complete the lab using this option.
+{: .block-warning }

+> If you're using your **Gold Tenant**, be aware that this option only works with RTMS media stack.
+Firefox browser is still not supported.
+{: .block-warning }

 - In order to test properly an incoming call, first we need to make sure that we have all the call handling options enabled

 - Login with your administrator user in the **Control Hub** and navigate to _Services > Contact Center > Settings > Desktop_